Skip to content

 How Much Is Child Support in Alaska?

-If you make $60,000 a year in Alaska, child support for 1 child is estimated at $1,000 per month ($12,000 per year) based on the AK Guidelines (Alaska R. Civ.
-P. 90.3).
-This is based on the guideline percentage applied to your income.
-The actual amount depends on your net resources and any deductions.
+If you make $60,000 a year in Alaska, child support for 1 child is estimated at $1,000 per month ($12,000 per year).
+Based on the guideline percentage applied to your income.

 Alaska Child Support Estimates by Income (2026)